Frequently Asked Questions

 I have a really bad toothache - who should I see?

-Please note that this initial appointment is diagnostic only and does not include any treatment for the tooth.
+Please note that this initial visit is diagnostic in nature and does not include treatment on the same day.

 How often should I be having my teeth cleaned?